 JHW had a psychotherapy practice and studied with a local psychoanalytic institute for further training, which lead to seeking a theory of mind.
 After an unexpected position opened in a neuroscience unit, Joey left private practice for an opportunity to work with patients who have neurological injuries and she continues to do so.
 She also continues to search for understanding of the artist's mind and how this impacts creativity.

 Joey works primarily in studio in pastel, charcoal, gouache, and watercolor.

-JHW lives in Southern California with her family; she is the mother of one daughter, and the daughter of two mothers.
+JHW lives in Southern California -- a quick bike ride from the ocean -- with her family; she is the mother of one daughter, and the daughter of two mothers.